-Experimental AI-generated summary referencing Polymarket data · UpdatedApril 2026 Temperature Increase (ºC)
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedApril 2026 Temperature Increase (ºC)

 April 2026 Temperature Increase (ºC)